handley-lab/anesthetic/docs/source/samples.rst

 Another important issue when it comes to MCMC samples is assessing convergence.
 In anesthetic we have implemented the modified Gelman--Rubin statistic as described in `Antony Lewis (2013) <https://arxiv.org/abs/1304.4473>`_.
-For the underlying, more theoretical accounts of this statistic, see e.g. `Gelman and Rubin (1992) <https://doi.org/10.1214/ss/1177011136>`_ and `Brooks and Gelman (1998) <https://doi.org/10.1080/10618600.1998.10474787>`_.
+For the underlying (more theoretical) accounts of this statistic, see e.g. `Gelman and Rubin (1992) <https://doi.org/10.1214/ss/1177011136>`_ and `Brooks and Gelman (1998) <https://doi.org/10.1080/10618600.1998.10474787>`_.